Farmersville Community Abattoir Ltd.

 Processing Fees:

 Current processing fee rates will always be posted on our website, just follow the link above.
-We have a Measurement Canada-certified scale on the processing floor so we will know the hanging/rail weight of your animal(s) shortly after processing.
+We have a Measurement Canada-certified scale on the processing floor so we will know the hanging/rail weight of your animal(s) before they’re put into the cooler.
 And since our fees are mostly based on rail weights, this measurement is the heartbeat of the whole system.

 The weight is taken once the animal has been skinned and disemboweled, and the legs from the knees down have been removed.
 Lamb and/or pig heads may still be attached to the carcass and that will vary depending on the wishes of either the producer and/or the Food Safety Inspector if the head is in poor condition.
 Beef heads will always be removed.

-For sheep/lambs/and goats, there is a flat rate which includes the processing and cut and wrap as long as the animal is under 60 lbs on the rail.
-If the animal is over 60 lbs, the processing rate, and cut and wrap fee will be applied independently.
+For sheep/lambs/and goats, there is a flat rate which includes the processing and cut and (paper) wrap as long as the animal is under 63 lbs on the rail.
+If the animal is over 63 lbs, the processing rate, and cut and wrap fee will be applied independently.
 A rendering fee will apply to each animal.
 For sheep and lambs only, the current rate for the Ontario Sheep Marketing Fee will be applied as well.

 For beef, the rate range depends on age and weight in $25 (and roughly 200-pound) increments.
 There’s a scale for under 30 months, and a scale for over 30 months.